cfengine/documentation/README.md

 **The comma as a separator between compound sentences**

-Use commata to separate independent clauses when they are joined by any of these seven coordinating conjunctions: and, but, for, or, nor, so, yet.
+Use comma to separate independent clauses when they are joined by any of these seven coordinating conjunctions: and, but, for, or, nor, so, yet.

 However, the comma can be dropped in the following cases: